Last Updated on January 25, 2023 by brewthatcoffee

 You might be wondering how authentic the affogato shot served at Starbucks is.
 The answer is that it’s not very authentic.
-This article will explain both the classic affogato shot and the Starbucks affogato shot.
-You will also learn how to order and make your own affogato shots at home.
+This article will explain both the classic and Starbucks affogato shots.
+You will also learn to order and make your own affogato shots at home.

 Affogato shots are a delightful way to end a meal and get a delicious sweet kick of caffeine, making it the perfect treat for coffee lovers.
 While they can be bought at some cafes and restaurants, making an affogato is also easy and inexpensive enough to make one at home.

 This article will discuss both the traditional affogato shot and the Starbucks affogato shot, including what is in them, the difference between the two, and a recipe for making an affogato at home.

 In Italy, the affogato is typically referred to as “affogato al caffe.”
 This translates into English as “drowned in coffee.”

 An affogato shot made in the traditional style uses ingredients like semisoft cheese-flavored or vanilla gelato.
 The gelato is “drowned” in a shot of hot espresso.

 Sometimes, affogato is dressed up with fresh berries, honeycomb, multiple ice cream flavors, and/or coconut.
 Yum!